kkocdko/kblog/source/posts/20230325-1925 Standalone and portable MSVC.md

 ```
-title: Standalone and Portable MSVC
+title: Standalone and portable MSVC
 date: 2023.03.25 19:25
 tags: Note C CPP
 description: For testing, CI and more